Azure-Samples/azuresandbox/extras/terraform-azurerm-aistudio/README.md

     * For *Azure Key Vault* choose the key vault provisioned by [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared/#bootstrap-script), e.g. `kv-xxxxxxxxxxxxxxx`
     * For *Azure Key Vault Secret* choose `adminpassword`
   * Click *Connect*
+* From *jumpwin1*, map a network drive to Azure Files
+  * Execute the following command from PowerShell:

+    ```powershell
+    # Note: replace stxxxxxxxxxxxxx with the name of the shared services storage account
+    net use z: \\stxxxxxxxxxxxxx.file.core.windows.net\myfileshare
+    ```

 * From *jumpwin1*, sign in to AIStudio and open a hub.
   * Launch Edge
   * Edit Edge settings to disable secure DNS